yellow cylinder tower at Pena Palace Sintra

 stone wall with plants and tower in quinta da regaleira

-Visit Quinta da Regaleira and take a tour of its magnificent gardens.
-These sprawling grounds are filled with grottoes and fountains that make for an unforgettable exploration.
+Visiting Quinta da Regaleira was one of my favourites.
+The sprawling grounds are filled with grottoes and fountains that make for an unforgettable exploration.
 Be sure to keep your eyes peeled for symbols and engravings throughout the garden – they hold clues about its rich history.

 Moorish Castle